Eurus-Holmes/LIS-YNP/README.md

 There is also a [PyTorch tutorial](https://github.com/spro/practical-pytorch) demonstrating modern techniques with readable code.

-If you are looking for some fun projects including neural talk, neural style, poem writing, anime generation, you can read [pytorch-book](https://github.com/chenyuntc/pytorch-book).
+If you are looking for some fun projects including neural talk, neural style, poem writing, anime generation and so on, you can read [pytorch-book](https://github.com/chenyuntc/pytorch-book).

-There is also a [Awesome-pytorch-list](https://github.com/bharathgs/Awesome-pytorch-list) of pytorch related content on github,such as different models,implementations,helper libraries,tutorials etc.
+Of course, anything on github has its own "Awesome".
+The [Awesome-pytorch-list](https://github.com/bharathgs/Awesome-pytorch-list) collected different models, implementations, helper libraries, tutorials etc.

 <br/>